Take a deep breath in for four counts.

 If you are new to massage and would like to try massage for stress relief here are some pointers.

 Look for these styles of massage which generally equate to relaxation.

 Therapeutic Massage– A blend of techniques deigned to induce relaxation and stress relief.
 During a therapeutic massage focused on stress relief, the therapist might use a lot of Swedish Massage techniques.

 Thai Massage – A special type of massage incorporating stretching, energy work, and massage.
 The client wears loose comfortable clothing and rests on a special mat on the floor.

 Hot Stone Massage – The therapist uses smooth heated stones during the massage which many people find relaxing.

 Reflexology – While not relaxation massage per se, during a reflexology session only the hands and feet are massaged.
-It is generally relaxing and a great intro for people who are a little trepidatious about trying a full body massage.
+It is usually deeply relaxing and a great way to drift off into peace.